SerenityCodes/ZapLang/README.md

 ### 🎯 Game-Centric Design Goals

 Zap isn't trying to replace every language.
 It's an ECS-focused language trying to be the best for writing game logic, ECS systems, and engine internals.
-While it could potentially handle systems programming tasks, it's certainly not optimized for that—it's optimized for games.
+While it could handle systems programming tasks, it's certainly not optimized for that.
+It's optimized for games.

 | Feature | ZapLang | C++ | Rust | Go |
 |---------|---------|-----|------|-----|